List of Causeway programs and services

 Needle Hunters provides paid employment to persons who are homeless, or at risk of homelessness.
 Needle Hunters is contracted through the City of Ottawa to pick up and dispose of paraphernalia from substance abuse and prostitution in selected areas of the city.
 Staffing for this project is provided by the Ministry of Health and Long-Term Care.

-Supported Employment in Rural Ottawa assists persons with a severe mental illness living in Homes for Special Care obtain and maintain paid employment.
-This program is funded by the United Way and the Community Foundation of Ottawa.
+Supported Employment in HSC assists persons with a severe mental illness living in Homes for Special Care obtain and maintain paid employment.
+This program operates in urban and rural Ottawa, in partnership with the Royal Ottawa Mental Health Centre.

 Participants in any of Causeway’s programs have access to our Wellness Program, designed to assist individuals with fitness and nutritional support as they work toward their employment goals.
 Causeway has an on-site fitness centre staffed by a personal trainer to support the physical well-being of our clients.
 This program is funded by the Ontario Trillium Foundation.